Keeper-Security/Commander/README.md

 ### Importing Records into Keeper

-To import records into your vault, use the ```import``` command.  you can import from JSON, csv-delimited file or an encrypted keepass file.
+To import records into your vault, use the ```import``` command.
+Supported import formats:

+* JSON
+* CSV
+* Keepass

+JSON import files can contain records, folders, subfolders, shared folders, default folder permissions  and user/team permissions.
+CSV import files contain records, folders, subfolders, shared folders and default shared folder permissions.
+Keepass files will transfer records, folders and subfolders.
+Option exists to make all folders as shared folders.

+**JSON Record Import**

-If using a JSON file, make sure it's an a valid JSON array.
-For example, here's a JSON import file with 2 records.
+Below is a JSON import file with 2 records.
 The first record is added to a folder called "My Servers".
 The second record is added to "My Servers" and also added to a shared folder called "Shared Servers".

-**JSON Record Import**

 ```bash
 [{